Paraworks/vits_with_chatgpt-gpt3/README.md

 git clone https://github.com/CjangCjengh/vits.git
 #git clone https://github.com/innnky/MB-iSTFT-VITS
 ```
-## Adding cleaners inference_api.py to your project
+## Adding cleaners&inference_api.py to your project
+- Noticing "text_cleaners" in config.json
+- Edit 'text'dictionary in the VITS or iSTFT-VITS
+- Remove unnecessary imports from text/cleaners.py
 - The path of inference_api.py should be like path/to/vits/inference_api.py
 - If you want to launch this project in your server, it is recommanded to use iSTFT-VITS for tts: path/to/MB-iSTFT-VITS/inference_api.py
 ## Install requirements of vits enviornments